 Whilst it is possible to achieve bespoke garden offices on a tight budget, do bear in mind that the final costs are much more unpredictable than with modular buildings.

-Garden Office Size: Obviously any garden office you build needs to be large enough to accommodate your needs, but if you plan on staying in your home for some years to come you should also consider how the space might be used in the future — perhaps as a teenage den, summerhouse or granny annexe?
+Garden Office Size: Your garden office needs to be large enough to accommodate your needs now and, if you plan on staying in your home for some years to come, any future uses for the building need to be considered too.
+Perhaps teenagers may use it as a den, or maybe you might have plans for it to become a summerhouse or granny annexe?

 It should, however, be in proportion to your garden — too large and it could create too much shade, block light or simply overwhelm the space.

-Cladding Options: Timber tends to be the most popular cladding material for garden offices.
+Cladding Options: Timber is the most popular cladding material for garden offices.
 Larch and Douglas fir are great options that are grown in the UK and very durable options.
 Cedar, although largely imported, is also widely used too.

 It tends to be best to avoid softwoods, such as pine, which tend to weather and rot quickly even when treated.